divyam1233/Induction-Programme-/README.md

 At last, interactive discussion sessions followed, where students reflected on their English & Maths proficiency test results from Day 3.

 Learning, laughter and self–discovery — all rolled into one powerful day!

+# Day 4
+Another magnificent day at GNDEC, Ludhiana welcomed the students of CSE and IT with interactive and engaging sessions.

+The chronology was as following:
+* Peer to Peer session with seniors where they introduced us to world of coding.
+The session of C++ meant to clear basics of students regarding coding.
+It helped students delve deep into this world.
+This session was indeed helpful for us and cleared our many doubts too.

+* Next began session of Communicative English where every student in the classroom were asked to introduce themselves.
+This helped us to know each other better.
+The teacher corrected us at every point we made a mistake.
+She inspired us to be confident especially while public speaking.
+We learnt a lot in that session.

+* Eventually, all the students from CSE and IT gathered in the auditorium